BasGame1/Pixelify-Next/README.md

 - Add Google Play Services and inside com.google.android.gms.unstable in DenyList.
 - On installation, If see error when installing Google Photos, then uninstalling updates of google apps

+### Installation instructions for Pixel Launcher
+- Your launcher app will crash, so go to settings
+- Search for deafult apps
+- And select Pixel Launcher as your default home laucnher
+-
 ### After Installations (For First Time Pixelify Next Installation):-
 1) Playstore
 - Clear Playstore data